zeek/try-zeek/manager/static/examples/composite-types/readme.markdown

 ===================

 We have already used simple data types like `string` and `int`.
-From here we will introduce the complex datatypes `set`, `table`, `vector`, and `record`.
+We now introduce the complex datatypes
+`set`, `table`, `vector`, and `record`.
 This will allow to solve more complex script exercises.